Connect with us

 “When we launched our operations, our goal was to reduce the cost of housing and it is being realised as I have managed to offer quality cement at Sh550 ex-factory compared to the then market price of Sh700 per 50kg bag before our entry,” Mr Raval said in a 2018 interview.

-The opening of the Salgaa cement factory – built at a cost of Sh5.8 billion – has created 700 direct jobs, with the number expected to hit 1,000 by June this year.
+The opening of the Salgaa cement factory – built at Sh5.8 billion – has created 700 direct jobs, with expectations to increase to 1,000 by June this year.

 It comes three months after Raval obtained the approval of the Competition Authority of Kenya to acquire ARM Cement after it went into administration due to piling debt and losses.

-READ: How Devki beat Dangote in battle for ARM Cement
+RELATED: How Devki Beat Dangote in Battle for ARM Cement Assets

 Devki, whose main cement factories are located in Athi River, off the Nairobi-Mombasa highway, is also building a cement factory in Mariakani, Kilifi County – with a capacity to produce 750 metric tonnes of cement annually.

-The company is also in the final stages of acquiring Sanghi Cement’s assets in West Pokot, after the Indian enterprise failed to raise funds to build its factory.
+The company is finalising the buy-out of Sanghi Cement’s assets in West Pokot after the Indian enterprise that owned it failed to raise funds for setting up its factory.

-The expansion of Devki’s cement manufacturing assets comes a time when a shrinking regional exports market and low domestic consumption are forcing local cement manufacturers to cut production to a four-year low.
+Devki’s expansion comes at a time when a shrinking regional export market and low consumption locally have seen local cement makers scale down production to a four-year low.

-Official data shows that cement companies produced 5.37 million tonnes in the 11 months to November 2019, a 3pc drop from 5.54 million tonnes for 2018.
+Official data shows that cement companies produced 5.37 million tonnes in the 11 months to November 2019, a 3pc drop from 5.54 million tonnes in 2018.

 The slowdown in the cement market has been blamed on low spending on public infrastructure and a cash crunch that has badly hit the local construction industry.